Barbershop quartet: Style of dress

 In competition, barbershop quartets generally wear coordinated outfits to mark them as members of the same group.
-A group's visual impression is rated as part of the "showmanship" score.
 The Society Contest and Judging Committee of the Barbershop Harmony Society notes in their rule book that aesthetics are important to competitive success: "The judge responds to both the vocal and visual aspects of the performance, but the judge principally evaluates the interaction of those aspects as they work together to create the image of the song."

-Traditionally, barbershop quartet attire consisted of: vest, straw hat, and spats, often with bow tie and sleeve garters; this is known as the Gay Nineties style.
+Traditionally, barbershop quartet attire consisted of a vest, straw hat, and spats, often with bow tie and sleeve garters; this is known as the Gay Nineties style.
 In popular culture, this style exemplifies the stereotypical barbershop quartet.
 Several Walt Disney theme parks feature a dedicated barbershop quartet called The Dapper Dans (Disney World version pictured).
 The outfits worn by these performers vary depending on location but do feature vests and straw hats.

 Roles of vocal parts

 As a general rule, barbershop quartets use a TTBB (tenor—tenor—baritone—bass) arrangement, with the second tenor singing the lead.
 Since the 1940s, barbershop singers have tuned their seventh chords with just intonation to maximize the overtones, yielding a distinctive "ringing" sound.

 Tenor: The tenor generally harmonizes above the lead, making the part the highest in the quartet.
-So as not to overpower the lead singer, who carries the tune, the part is often sung in falsetto, which is of a softer quality than singing in the modal register, though some quartets do make use of tenors with a softer full voice quality.
+So as not to overpower the lead singer, who carries the tune, the part is often sung in falsetto, which is of a softer quality than singing in the modal register, though some quartets do make use of tenors with a softer full-voice quality.
 Notable examples of barbershop quartets which made use of the full-voiced tenor include The Buffalo Bills and Boston Common.

 The range of a tenor in barbershop music does not necessarily closely correspond to that of a tenor's range in Classical repertoire, often being more in the range of the classical countertenor range.

-Lead: The lead, often a lower or second tenor or even more recently a higher or lighter baritone, usually sings the main melody.
+Lead: The lead, often a lower or second tenor usually sings the main melody.

 Baritone: The baritone often completes the chord with a medium voice, usually slightly below the lead, but sometimes above it.
+While the baritone's part by itself does not sound as "melodious" as the other three, the baritone is a fundamental role in the quartet to filling in the missing notes and giving each chord a fuller sound.

 Bass: The bass always sings and harmonizes the lowest notes, often setting the root of the chord for root position chords, or singing the lowest note of the chord for inverted chords.